Dan Howdle | June 13th, 2023

 Provided you can get it, 500Mbps is, if anything, too fast.
 Short of downloading the latest Call Of Duty game (notorious for their enormous file sizes), you're never going to scrape the sides on a 500Mbps connection.
 Even streaming 4K video on four TVs concurrently won't even use a fifth of that speed.
 Having said that, it is very future proof, not particularly expensive (especially with the special discount) and you can rest easy knowing you're simply never going to encounter any speed issues.

-Here's a quick snapshot of Sky's complete range so you can see where this package sits.
+Here's a quick snapshot of Sky's complete range so ou can see where these two special offers sit.

 |£28 per month

 Here are the basic features you'll get with either/both of these deals.

 People are relying less and less on their home phones these days, with the idea of even having a household landline feeling increasingly archaic, simply because pretty much everyone now has a mobile phone.
 Sky, like most other providers, will insist on giving you a phone line and you will pay extra for the calls you make, hence 'pay-as-you-go'.